 The Religious Exemption form is sent to the parish by the County Assessor.
-If this form is being filed for the first time, the full Claim form must be completed on both sides and returned directly to the Assessor's Office.
+If this form is being filed for the first time, the full claim form must be completed on both sides and returned directly to the Assessor's Office.
 If this is a subsequent filing, then a letter and form with a detachable stub is sent to the parish, and only the stub needs to be completed and returned.

-The Religious Exemption form covers only property in the name of The Roman Catholic Bishop of Sacramento, a corporation sole.
-This includes the church, church parking lots, school and the hall.
+The Religious Exemption form covers only property in the name of The Roman Catholic Bishop of Sacramento, a corporation sole in trust for the parish.
+This includes the church, church parking lots, school (if applicable) and the hall.